jeromeetienne/AR.js/README.md

   - using gravity it is possible to know if the marker is on a wall or on a table
   - once we flag the marker as on a wall, we can reduce shakyness from video detection
   - by using gravity sensor
+- discover marker absolute orientation by comparing that to the phone gravity
+  - can be used to know if the marker is on a table, or on a wall
+- area learning with markers
+  - auto generation of multimarkers pattern
+  - the phone is in a mode acquisition
+  - the user walks around the room
+  - the phone takes statistic on markers location
+  - the actual area will be the average of those statistics.
 - cloud computing to get better rendering
   - fancy name for easy tech -
   [Capture a MediaStream From a Canvas, Video or Audio Element](https://developers.google.com/web/updates/2016/10/capture-stream)